Which States Give the Most Tickets and What are Their Penalties?

 The state of Texas comes in 3rd - or 4th depending how you look at it - in the amount of tickets issued.
 Texas is an interesting entry, not only because they are a larger state, but because their penalties are much lower.
 A speeding ticket in Texas will get you as little as a $1 fine but could fetch up to $200.
 A license suspension of up to one year is also in play.
 More serious infractions carry the same penalties with the added possibility of one year of jail time.

 If you haven't gotten the notion yet, you should probably adhere to the speed limit when you are in the south.
 Alabama rounds out the top five states you don't want to get caught in.
 Violators in Alabama will see fees up to $100 dollars, 10 days jail time, and a 1 year license suspension.
 More serious crimes garner up to $500, 3 months jail time, and 6 months without a license.

 Of course, the cost of a ticket is only the beginning of your woes when you get pulled over.
 There are increases in insurance costs and even legal fees.
 There are other fees that you wouldn't even think of until you lose your license like the cost of a bus pass or a taxi ride.
 We all make mistakes and it is not the worst thing in the world to incur a speeding ticket, but it is always smart to adhere to speed limits and know the laws of whichever state you are traveling in.

 Don't forget that there are often times ways around these penalties.
 It all depends on the state, but there are many ways to fight a ticket; explore your options before you give in and pay the ticket.
-If you are must accept a punishment look into traffic school as a way to lessen your penalties.
+If you are must accept a punishment look into traffic school, especially online traffic school, as a way to lessen your penalties.